Ben-Norris/Random-Shapes/README.md

 <h1>Overview</h1>

 This is a Blender add-on that creates random shapes.
+This add-on currently works with Blender 2.8 - 2.83

 <h1>Installation</h1>
 Download the zip.
 Open Blender.
 Edit > Preferences > Add-ons.
 Click the install button at the top and navigate to the zip.